sin-ack/rules_apt/README.md

 From the release you wish to use:
 <https://github.com/sin-ack/rules_apt/releases>
-copy the WORKSPACE snippet into your `WORKSPACE` file.
+copy the Bzlmod snippet into your `MODULE.bazel` file.

 To use a commit rather than a release, you can point at any SHA of the repo.